Patent Attorney FAQs

 In Australia, there is often confusion in delineating whether one should consult a patent lawyer or a patent attorney about a patent matter.

-A patent lawyer in NSW is a solicitor specialising in intellectual property rights, a professional who has successfully completed either the Board’s examinations (Diploma in Law), or a NSW accredited law degree and completed an accredited program of practical legal training.
-Patent lawyers typically work with Barristers in the litigation of patent rights.
+A patent lawyer in NSW is a solicitor specialising in intellectual property rights.
+Patent lawyers are professionals who has successfully completed either the Board’s examinations (Diploma in Law) or a NSW accredited law degree, as well as completed an accredited program of practical legal training.
+Patent lawyers typically work with barristers in the litigation of patent rights.

 What is a Patent?

 A patent is an exclusive right or monopoly granted by the Commonwealth for an invention, which is a product or a process that provides, in general, a new way of doing something, or offers a new technical solution to a problem.
 A patent provides an enforceable legal right to prevent others from exploiting an invention.

 What kind of Protection does a Patent offer?